antmicro/rowhammer-tester/doc/general.md

 make deps
 ```

-The last command will download and build all the dependencies (inlcuding a RISC-V GCC toolchain)
+The last command will download and build all the dependencies (including a RISC-V GCC toolchain)
 and will set up a [Python virtual environment](https://docs.python.org/3/library/venv.html) under
 the `./venv` directory with all the required packages installed.